Ympressiv/Crystal_Cavern/README.md

 The game will finally be included in one joint project called Mars Marine.
 Developed with Unreal Engine 4 and Blueprint.

-The version of the game from the demo video is available to play in the Crystal_Cavern exe folder.